TIG welding sheet metal: perfect to weld thin sheets

 TIG welding is particularly suitable for welding thin sheet metal and can be used for both continuous and spot welding.
 Learn more about its features.

 TIG (Tungsten Inert Gas) welding sheet metal is certainly one of the most common welding methods.
-This is an arc welding process with an infusible (tungsten) electrode, protected by inert gas (the gases most commonly used are argon or helium), which can be performed with or without filler metal.
+This is an arc welding process with an infusible (tungsten) electrode, protected by inert gas (the gasses most commonly used are argon or helium), which can be performed with or without filler metal.

 TIG welding is particularly suitable for welding thin sheet metal and can be used for both continuous and spot welding.
 This specific welding technology was initially developed for the aviation industry during the Second World War, to replace rivets with welds on planes (much lighter with the same resistance).
 Since then, its uses in the industrial sector have multiplied dramatically.